jcummings/Analyze-PermissionsState/README.md

 </div>

 ## 🎯 Next Steps & Action Plan

+> 📖 **Complete Guidance Available**: After generating your report, click the **"View Complete Action Plan"** button in the main report to access a comprehensive 7-step remediation guide in a separate page.

 Once you've generated your risk analysis report, use these actionable steps to improve your SharePoint security posture: